maciejzj/dotfiles/README.md

 Primarily focused around zsh, tmux and vim.
 Autodeploying on MacOS with apps installation, planning to add Debian and Arch support to the installation script.
+Crafted to make terminal apps use 16 ANSI colors, so the theme stays consistent and is easy to modify from one place.

 Zsh plugins:
   * [pure prompt](https://github.com/sindresorhus/pure)